Ian Happ Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.42 team ERA ranks 18th among all league pitching staffs.
+- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.41).

+- Mets pitchers combine to surrender 138 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Carrasco (3-6) gets the starting nod for the Mets in his 17th start of the season.
-He has a 6.60 ERA in 76 1/3 innings pitched, with 52 strikeouts.
+- Peterson (3-7) gets the starting nod for the Mets in his 13th start of the season.
+He has a 5.65 ERA in 65 1/3 innings pitched, with 69 strikeouts.

-- The right-hander's most recent time out came on Thursday against the Kansas City Royals, when he tossed six innings, surrendering six earned runs while giving up eight hits.
+- The lefty's last time out was on Friday against the Baltimore Orioles, when he threw three scoreless innings while giving up just one hit.

-- The 36-year-old has put up an ERA of 6.60, with 6.1 strikeouts per nine innings, in 16 games this season.
-Opponents have a .299 batting average against him.
+- The 27-year-old has amassed an ERA of 5.65, with 9.5 strikeouts per nine innings, in 18 games this season.
+Opposing hitters have a .300 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.